 Vitamins for Cocaine Addiction

-In 2008 there were 1.9 million cocaine users in the U.S. That same year, 24 percent of emergency room visits involving drug use were related to cocaine.
+In 2008 there were 1.9 million cocaine users in the U.S. That same year, 24 percent of emergency room visits involving drug use was related to cocaine.
 Cocaine use depletes the body of important nutrients, leading to serious organ damage.
 This is why supplementation is so important for your cocaine recovery plan.

 Vitamin C has been found to reduce the body’s ability to become addicted and is helpful in the detoxification process of withdrawal.
 It is necessary for the brain to make neurotransmitters and is supplemented to reduce cravings while also strengthening the immune system.
 Vitamin C also fights free radicals, protecting your organs and tissues from damage.